-Although still relatively common in Australia, routine immunisation has successfully decreased the number of roatvirus cases, and the severity of symptoms and hence the number of hospitalisations due to rotavirus.
+Although rotavirus is still relatively common in Australia, routine immunisation has successfully decreased the number of roatvirus cases, and the severity of symptoms and hence the number of hospitalisations due to rotavirus.

 Under the National Immunisation Program (NIP), it is recommended that children receive two doses of the rotavirus vaccine at 2 and 4 months of age.

 Rotavirus infects the intestine (bowel) and the virus is found in the faeces (poo) of an infected person.
 Rotavirus is spread by the faecal-oral route, where people transfer rotavirus from objects and surfaces contaminated with faeces to their mouth, such as via their hands, or by consuming food or water contaminated with faeces.

 Contamination of surfaces, objects, food or water with vomit will also spread the virus.

 Practising good personal hygiene, including washing hands with soap and water for at least 10 seconds after going to the toilet, before preparing food, or after caring for a sick person, will help decrease spread of rotavirus.
 It is also recommended to keep children with rotavirus at home from childcare for at least 24 hours after diarrhoea stops.

 There is no specific medicine for rotavirus infection.
 However, there are some treatments available to help with the symptoms.

-As diarrhoea and vomiting can lead to fluid loss, treatment consists of lots of liquids to prevent dehydration, for example clear fluids, or rehydration drinks which are avalible from pharmacy.
+As diarrhoea and vomiting can lead to fluid loss, treatment consists of lots of liquids to prevent dehydration, for example clear fluids, or rehydration drinks which are available from pharmacy.
 Severe cases may require hospitalisation for intravenous fluid replacement (via a needle in a vein).